GBI stands for Global Biking Initiative

 There are many ways to find donators or to increase the donation volume.

 We published some valuable aspects of fund raising on our website.

 Do I have to cycle the complete tour?

 You do not have to cycle all stages.
 You could also choose to cycle only one or more stages.
 But keep in mind that you have to organize the transportation by your own.
-More information for participation on daily basis will be published on the event website.
+And if you only partially join the GBI Europe, you won't be able to earn a 'star'.

 And if you are not able to cycle a day during the tour (e.g. you are ill, the distance is too long or mountains to high) it is no problem to rest for the day and go with the tour bus to the destination of the day.

 I do not know for which team I should register

 For cyclists who want to participate for the first time it is often difficult to select the 'right' team.

 An initial overview of the teams will be published on the event site and in the registration section.
 Here you will find the team captains name and picture, the planned average speed and the choosen track (track 1a & 1b are the regular tracks, track 2 is the long track (about 150-200 km per day!).
 In the description the team captains give you some more information, e.g. how many breaks per day, when the team starts in the moring, whether only particular bike types are allowed or preferred, etc. Also you find a note, whether the team is an open team (can be joined by everybody) or a closed team (in particular sponsor teams are closed and can only be joined by invitation).